aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/pagesavingargs/pagestream/_index.md

 title: PageSavingArgs.PageStream
 linktitle: PageStream
 second_title: Aspose.Words for .NET API Reference
-description: PageSavingArgs property.
+description: PageSavingArgs PageStream property.
 Allows to specify the stream where the document page will be saved to in C#.
 type: docs
 weight: 50
 url: /net/aspose.words.saving/pagesavingargs/pagestream/